 In addition to any delegation from the Board, the Secretary shall have the authority and responsibilities specified in applicable Utah law pertaining to nonprofit corporations.

-10 Dispute Resolution

-The Board may adopt reasonable dispute resolution procedures applicable to WECC members and staff.

 11 Costs and Finances

 Funding of Reliability Activities

 U.S. Statutory Funding.
 WECC shall fund all activities undertaken pursuant to Section 215 of the Federal Power Act in accordance with the funding provisions and procedures of that law and related FERC regulations and orders.
 The Board shall approve a budget for such activities in time for submission to the ERO and to FERC for approval of such funding in accordance with applicable requirements.